photoprism/photoprism-docs/docs/developer-guide/index.md

 ## Questions?

-Follow us on [Twitter](https://twitter.com/browseyourlife) and join our [developers mailing list](https://groups.google.com/a/photoprism.org/forum/#!forum/developers) to receive regular project updates, get in contact with other contributors and discuss your ideas.
+Follow us on [Twitter](https://twitter.com/browseyourlife) to receive regular project updates, get in contact with other contributors and discuss your ideas.
 Don't be afraid to ask stupid questions.

-Of all the tools we tested, Twitter works best to get and give continuous feedback.
+Of all the tools we tested, it works best to get and give continuous feedback.
 Especially polls are amazing for product development.

 ## Pull requests